shawinder/shawinder.github.io/_posts/2020-11-19-ant-design-react-function-component-forward-ref.md

 lang: React
 title: React Function Component ForwardRef
 comments: true
-description : Ant Design : Warning: Function components cannot be given refs.
+description : Ant Design Function components cannot be given refs.
 Attempts to access this ref will fail.
 Did you mean to use React.forwardRef()?
-date: 2020-11-19
+date: 2015-04-19
-header_desc: Warning: Function components cannot be given refs.
-Attempts to access this ref will fail.
-Did you mean to use React.forwardRef()?
+header_desc: Function components cannot be given refs.
+Attempts to access this ref will fail
 ---

 - I have created a following `ant-design` InputNuber Wrapper to add a `suffix`.But React was showing `Warning: Function components cannot be given refs.
 Attempts to access this ref will fail.
 Did you mean to use React.forwardRef()?`

 ```